Athletic Committee FY2015

 - Recommend mechanisms for improved communication between KAI and faculty, staff and students.

 - Work with KAI to avoid potentially divisive issues of interest to faculty, staff and students.

 - Maintain regular communications with the NCAA/Big XII Faculty Representative, the Athletics Advisory Committee (AAC), KAI, and University Governance to ensure the needs of each are being served.

-- Collaborate with KAI on strategies to promote increased awareness of student-athlete academic honors and awards to the broader KU community.
+- Continue to collaborate with KAI on strategies to promote increased awareness of student-athlete academic honors and awards to the broader University and Lawrence community.

-- Continue dialogue with KAI Compliance to identify strategies for dissemination information to faculty and appropriate staff regarding compline issues and regulations that are impacted by academic actions and decisions.
+- Continue to dialogue with KAI Compliance staff to identify strategies for disseminating information to faculty and appropriate staff regarding compliance issues and regulations that are impacted by academic actions and decisions.